Archaeology is available to study at undergraduate level as:

 - Archaeology with Chemistry

-At postgraduate level, the Department of Archaeology at Aberdeen currently supports teaching and research opportunities in a wide range of subject areas culminating in a 3 year Doctoral Degree program (PhD).
+At postgraduate level, the Department of Archaeology at Aberdeen currently supports taught MSc degrees range of subject areas.
 We offer 1 year taught Masters courses.
 These include our flagship MSc in The Archaeology of the North, a postgraduate qualification unique to Aberdeen and drawing on our wide and specialized knowledge of the cultures and prehistory of the north.
 In addition we offer a taught 1 year MSc in Archaeology that allows you to approach a diverse range of archaeological topics and drawing on our specific field of expertise.
-In 2017, we launched a special stream for our MSc Archaeology: Vikings in Focus, and in 2018 will launch our brand-new MSc in Osteoarchaeology.
+In 2017, we launched a special stream for our MSc Archaeology: Vikings in Focus, and in 2018 launched an MSc in Osteoarchaeology.